 The key warning buzzer switch #32 has a switch clip #31 holding it in place.
-Insert the ignition key and turn the lock cylinder to the "run" position.
+Insert the ignition key and turn the lock cylinder to the "Run" position.
 Take a paper clip or piece of stiff wire and bend a hook about 1/4 inch from the end and insert the hook into the exposed loop of the switch clip.
 Pull up and out on the wire to remove both the clip and the switch.
+It has been reported that the key buzzer switch can be made inoperative (contacts always closed) if graphite is used to "lubricate" the lock cylinder.
+The graphite migrates to the key buzzer switch and provides continuity at all times through the switch.